-- An application by either the veteran or next-of-kin; - All discharge papers; - Birth certificate; - Proof of residency (required if discharge papers do not show "home of record" as a Massachusetts resident.)
+- An application by either the veteran or next-of-kin; - All discharge papers; - Birth certificate; - Proof of residency (required if discharge papers do not show "home of record" as a Massachusetts resident).

-At the time of need, these documents should be forwarded to one of the Massachusetts veterans' cemeteries for approval (see addresses next page).
+At the time of need these documents should be forwarded to one of the Massachusetts veterans' cemeteries for approval.

-Massachusetts Veterans' Memorial Cemetery at Agawam 1390 Main Street, Agawam, MA 01001 (413) 821-9500 www.mass.gov/veterans Massachusetts Veterans' Memorial Cemetery at Winchendon 111 Glenallen Street, Winchendon, MA 01475 (978) 297-9501 www.mass.gov/veterans
+Massachusetts Veterans' Memorial Cemetery at Agawam

+1390 Main Street Agawam, MA 01001 Tel: 413-821-9500

+Massachusetts Veterans' Memorial Cemetery at Winchendon

-28 • Veterans' Laws and Benefits
+111 Glenallen Street Winchendon, MA 01475